 What is Natural Footwear?

-disseminate the evidence and put it into action, believe it is our shoes.
+and put it into action, believe it is our shoes.
 One study even found that when prescribed a shoe according to their foot shape, which is a common practice among podiatrists, chiropractors, physicians, PTs, and shoe store clerks, injury rates actually increased.
 Although the verdict is still up for debate, there is still a huge lack of evidence for athletic shoes even being preventative towards injuries.
 Other contributors outside of footwear are a lack of exposure to natural surfaces and a more sedentary lifestyle.
 But in places where restrictive footwear was never introduced, cases of those diagnoses listed above are infrequent at best.

 It is not our goal for everyone to go barefoot, however, we want to encourage you to consider the importance of regular exposure to the variability of natural surfaces.
 Also, consider the impact of prolonged use of restrictive footwear on your foot and overall musculoskeletal health.
 We can focus on fixing the foot, not putting the foot back inside of the problem, or both.
 Combining efforts to improve your foot function with shoes that allow your feet to just do their thing, can have profound effects to improve the alignment and strength of your feet and the rest of your body.